בזדון דברו הנביא לא תגור ממנו׃

 Both Yeshua, His disciples and all the apostles told us that in the time of the end we will see many would-be prophets.
 We should test them with the litmus test the Word gives us.

 Each year, as the Fall feasts approach, many would-be prophets prophecy impending doom.
 If they were wrong last year, why do we listen to them again this year?
-Ancient Jewish prophets do suggest that the last battle of the world, the battle of God and Magog and the return of Yeshua will happen with the backdrop of the Fall Feasts, so if they say it every year one day they will eventually be right, but that's not proof of a prophetic gift.
+Ancient Jewish prophets do suggest that the last battle of the world, the battle of God and Magog and the return of Yeshua will happen with the backdrop of the Fall Feasts, so if they say it every year one day they will eventually be right, but just like hitting a target after shooting a thousand rounds at random doesn't make one a sharp-shooter, that's no proof of a prophetic gift.

 The early communities of believers also had many problems with would-be prophets, that's why Paul helped establish rules on the use of prophecy.